Universal Transit Pass

 What groups were consulted as part of the UTP planning?

-Consultation occurred with Recognized Student Governance Associations (RSGAs) – Minnesota Student Association (MSA), Council of Graduate Students (COGS), and Professional Student Government (PSG).
+Consultation occurred with Recognized Student Governance Associations (RSGAs) – Undergraduate Student Government (USG), Council of Graduate Students (COGS), and Professional Student Government (PSG).
 The RSGAs consulted with their respective bodies (committees, task forces, etc.) before providing their recommendation to the Administration.
 A survey of all undergraduate, graduate, and professional students who pay the Transportation and Safety Fee was also conducted.

 This proposal was approved with the Board of Regents July 2022 meeting.